DomenicoMammola/KAParser_ORIGINAL/README.md

 Originally developed by Vijainder K Thakur [(his blog)](http://thumkar.blogspot.in/).

-Some files from the original codebase were missed, however Vijainder has allowed to release as open source what he was able to found of the original package.
+Some files from the original codebase were missed, however Vijainder has allowed me to release as open source what he was able to found of the original package.